kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 `pvc.spec.storageClassName=nil` forever.
 Such PVC can be bound only to PV with `pvc.spec.storageClassName=""`.

-With the new behavior, the PV controller will wait until a default SC exists.
+With the new behavior, the PV controller will keep binding PVCs with `pvc.spec.storageClassName=nil` to PVs with `pv.spec.storageClassName=""` until a default SC exists.
+After admin creates default storage class, the `nil` value of the PVC will change to this SC name and the PVC will no longer bind to PVs with `pv.spec.storageClassName=""`.
-This may break an existing cluster that depends on the behavior described above.
-We expect that the new behavior is better than the existing one.
-Users that want to bind their PVC to PVs with `pv.spec.storageClassName=""` can create PVCs explicitly requesting `pvc.spec.storageClassName=""` to bind the PVC to a statically provisioned PV.

 ### Risks and Mitigations

-This KEP changes current Kubernetes behavior as discussed above.

 Risk: Users depend on existing Kubernetes behavior.